Emperor: Mexico

 In Mexico, the First Mexican Empire was the first of two empires created.
 After the declaration of independence on 15 September 1821, it was the intention of the Mexican parliament to establish a commonwealth whereby the king of Spain, Ferdinand VII, would also be Emperor of Mexico, but in which both countries were to be governed by separate laws and with their own legislative offices.
 Should the king refuse the position, the law provided for a member of the House of Bourbon to accede to the Mexican throne.

-Ferdinand VII, however, did not recognize the independence and said that Spain would not allow any other European prince to take the throne of Mexico.
+Ferdinand VII, however, did not recognise the independence and said that Spain would not allow any other European prince to take the throne of Mexico.
 By request of Parliament, the president of the regency Agustín de Iturbide was proclaimed emperor of Mexico on 12 July 1822 as Agustín I. Agustín de Iturbide was the general who helped secure Mexican independence from Spanish rule, but was overthrown by the Plan of Casa Mata.

 In 1863, the invading French, under Napoleon III (see above), in alliance with Mexican conservatives and nobility, helped create the Second Mexican Empire, and invited Archduke Maximilian, of the House of Habsburg-Lorraine, younger brother of the Austrian Emperor Franz Josef I, to become emperor Maximilian I of Mexico.
 The childless Maximilian and his consort Empress Carlota of Mexico, daughter of Leopold I of Belgium, adopted Agustín's grandsons Agustin and Salvador as his heirs to bolster his claim to the throne of Mexico.
 Maximilian and Carlota made Chapultepec Castle their home, which has been the only palace in North America to house sovereigns.
 After the withdrawal of French protection in 1867, Maximilian was captured and executed by the liberal forces of Benito Juárez.

 This empire led to French influence in the Mexican culture and also immigration from France, Belgium, and Switzerland to Mexico.
 Maximilian's closest living agnatic relative is Karl von Habsburg, the head of the House of Habsburg.